 The SFWG sponsors, and its members participate in, many UF events, symposia, and conferences centered on science fiction, fantasy, and utopian studies.
-If you know of such an event that isn’t listed below, please contact Terry Harpold to have it added.
+If you know of an event that isn’t listed below, contact Terry Harpold to have it added.

 July 28, 2017.
 Back to the Future